Dhaneor/Dhaneor/README.md

 - 👋 Hi, I’m @Dhaneor
-- 👀 My main project is 'Harry Botter' - a fleible and capable crypto trading system with redundant high-speed data streaming, multi-account & multi-exchange capability, and a flexible and powerful strategy component.
+- 👀 My main project is 'Harry Botter' - a flexible and capable crypto trading system with redundant high-speed data streaming, multi-account & multi-exchange capability, and a flexible and powerful strategy component.
 - 💞️ I’m looking to collaborate to build advanced crypto trading systems, then a crypto hedge fund ...
 - 📫 How to reach me cryptodude23@protonmail.com